-The Shining Stars Montessori Upper Elementary (Langston Hughes Stars) classroom, for children age’s nine to twelve, builds on the lower elementary experience.
-This is an exciting time for our school and students as we will continue expanding the Upper Elementary level for 2016--2017-- and as the curriculum becomes increasingly sophisticated and challenging, yet still allows them to refine basic skills and learn how to manage their time.
+The Shining Stars Montessori Upper Elementary, for children ages nine to twelve, builds on the lower elementary experience.
+The curriculum becomes increasingly sophisticated and challenging, yet still allows them to refine basic skills and learn how to manage their time.

 Students become more independent and proficient as they begin in-depth research and study for individual and group projects.
 In Upper Elementary, students work in the abstract.
 Montessori materials are still available, and new subjects such as advanced science, creative writing, economics, and literature are added to the core curriculum.